10 Traveller reviews from Holiday Watchdog

 - Travel date: 11th February 2008

 "I cannot put in to words how fantastic our stay at Porini Lion camp was!
 The Masai Warrior staff were amazing and managed to keep our wine glasses full for the entire stay!
 The tents were excellently kitted out with two double beds and a lovely ensuite complete with safari showers and the game drives were excellent with the guide knowing everything we could possibly need to know.
 This camp is well worth the money - fantastic!"

 "Just returned from Porini Mara and Porini Amboseli, both a fabulous experience.
 Everyone was so friendly and helpful.
 We have done lots of Safari in Kenya but his was the best.
 No crowds of vans, they find the game and YOU see it.
 You come away feeling you have helped the Masai and made new friends.
 We booked through somak but gamewatchers ran our safari.
 Not one mossy bite.
 Very enviro friendly.
 A real safari. a real experience."

-- Travel date: Fri 20th of July 2007
+- Travel date: 20th July 2007

 loved all the porini camps